-The charts below show guaranteed maximum Watts errors for DC, MAINS, AVIONICS, and 50kHz from $100\mu$ W up to the highest available using a D option current measurement (H and X option current accuracies are similar within their respective range of currents and are not shown for clarity), expressed as % of Watts reading and are valid within ±5C of the calibration temperature (add 0.005% per C beyond this) and where no significant common-mode is present.
+The charts below show guaranteed maximum Watts errors for DC, MAINS, AVIONICS, and 50 kHz from $100 \mu W$ up to the highest available using a T option current measurement (X option current accuracies are similar within its respective range of currents and is not shown for clarity), expressed as % of Watts reading and are valid within $\pm 5C$ of the calibration temperature (add 0.003% per C beyond this) and where no significant common-mode is present.
 Following the charts is a table which can be used to calculate the guaranteed accuracies for applications other than shown in the charts and also for the computation of numerical errors.